Diamonds in the Rough

 “I don’t understand!
 Why am I trapped here, why am I doing this?”

 The manshape had seemed to become pestered with the remarks, but his face faded back into its general form of inane satisfaction, “There is no point in asking pointless questions which pertain to things which have no point.
 Unless, of course, it is a sword fight!
 I just love those!
 All those points!”

 “You make no sense!”

 “Well, then it is quite sensical that I make no sense.
 Isn’t it, being who I am?
-Therefore, I shall be nonsensical as I am supposed to be—by making sense!
+Therefore, I shall indeed be as nonsensical as I am supposed to be—by making sense!
 Find the diamonds, they will be in caves.
 Learn the name of the place you are in, and learn the way of the Desert Walker.
 Only then may you see Tamriel again…and pass down your new talents!”